Donors respond to UN call for $1 billion to help in Sahel | DW | 20.10.2020

 Read more: Mali: Moctar Ouane named new prime minister by transitional government

 On Tuesday, the UN held a virtual donor conference to raise $1 billion (€847 millon) for the three affected countries.
-Germany's Foreign Minister Heiko Maas and European Union delegates too part.
+Germany's Foreign Minister Heiko Maas and representatives of the Danish government and the European Union took part too.
 Berlin has been a reliable donor to Mali in terms of development as well as military aid.

-"We think that this focus on security in terms of providing training to local, national armies is not successful," Forberg, the World Vision expert, said.
-The aid should go more into peacebuilding.
+"We think that this focus on security in terms of providing training to local, national armies is not successful," Forberg, the World Vision expert, said, adding that the aid should go more into peacebuilding.
 "There is no national peace process in Mali, and we believe peace can only come from the bottom."

 Read more: Germany pledges €150 million in aid for Sudan